 Upon receipt of an allegation, the school dean/director determines whether it constitutes alleged research misconduct as defined by this policy and whether the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified.
-If both of these criteria are met, the school dean/director shall inform the Dean of Research, identifying the subject of the allegation and information of internal/external funding source(s) for the research, if any.
+If both of these criteria are met, the school dean/director shall inform the Chair, University Research Council, identifying the subject of the allegation and information of internal/external funding source(s) for the research, if any.